-While there are many simmered dishes using daikon radish in Japan, Butabara Daikon is one of my favorites.
-The daikon infused with the flavor of pork is tender, with a melt-in-your mouth texture that perfectly matches the sweet and savory sauce.
-It's incredibly delicious!
+While there are many Japanese simmered dishes using daikon radish, Butabara Daikon is one that you should definitely try.
+The daikon, infused with pork flavor, becomes tender and has a melt-in-your-mouth texture that perfectly complements the slightly sweet and savory sauce.

 Jump to: